aws-samples/aws-datadog-controltower/snowflake/README.md

 <p align="center">
 </p>

-# Use AWS Control Tower with Acme for Multi account AWS Cloud Monitoring and Analytics
+# Use AWS Service Catalog to automate Snowflake storage integration to access Amazon S3

 * AWS Control Tower Lifecyle Integration with Acme - Allow new or updated AWS accounts in an AWS Control Tower based AWS Organization to automatically deploy an Acme Integration role